markarenz/mms-next-ssg/PROJECT.md

 ---

-## [ ] MMS-11 Breadcrumbs
+## [x] MMS-11 Breadcrumbs

-- Branch: feat/mmsns-11-dynamic-routing-and-404
+- Branch: feat/mmsns-11-breadcrumbs
 - User Story: As a user, I should navigable breadcrumbs on every page.
 - ACs
-  - [ ] Create a breadcrumb component
+  - [x] Create a breadcrumb component
-  - [ ] Add breadcrumbs to all pages
+  - [x] Add breadcrumbs to all sub-pages
+  - [x] Update/add tests

+---

+## [ ] MMS-12 Bio Page

+- Branch: feat/mmsns-12-dynamic-routing-and-404
+- User Story: As a user, I should see a bio page with content.
+- ACs
+  - [ ] Create a bio page using CMS elements
+  - [ ] Create any new section layouts as needed
   - [ ] Update/add tests

 ---

-## [ ] MMS-12 Dynamic Routing and 404
+## [ ] MMS-13 Dynamic Routing and 404

-- Branch: feat/mmsns-12-dynamic-routing-and-404
+- Branch: feat/mmsns-13-dynamic-routing-and-404
 - User Story: As a user, I should see a custom 404 page when I enter an unused URL on the site.
 As an editor, I should be able to create a page on the site without having to add a page to the `/app` directory.
 - ACs
   - [ ] Create a catch-all page for dynamic routing and return 404 content when the page slug is not valid.